marwahaha/moodle-format_tabbedtopics/README.md

 # moodle-format_tabbedtopics
 This course format adds tab-abilties to the standard Moodle Topics format.

-Initially the page rendering is identical to Topics - it is then only in edit mode that you will discover some changes.
+Initially the page rendering is identical to the standard Topics course format - it is then only in edit mode that you will discover some changes.

 Assigining Topics to Tabs
 -------------------------
 To assign a topic to a tab you need to be in edit mode.
 Then from the topic edit menu chose one of the options named "To Tab ...".
-The topic then will immediately been moved there.
+The topic then will immediately move there.
 If this is the 1st topic assigned to a tab the tab will appear automatically (while removing the last topic from a tab will have it removed again).
 Clicking on it will show the assigned topic(s) and hide all others.

 Initially tabs are named "Tab 1" to "Tab 5" but may be renamed (see below).